Prodigy-InfoTech/Web-Development-Projects/CountDown_Timer/README.md

 # Personal Diary

-This is a Personal Diary project implemented using HTML, CSS, and JavaScript.
-It allows users to add their own notes and todo on the site and check the previous notes they had created.
-User can aslo delete the notes which he/she created in the past.
+The Countdown Timer Page is a visually engaging and interactive webpage designed to help users keep track of important events, deadlines, or upcoming celebrations with precision and style.
+This webpage is built using a combination of HTML, CSS, and JavaScript to create a user-friendly and aesthetically pleasing countdown timer experience.

 ## Table of Contents
 - [Demo](#demo)